nahojkap/jahspotify/README.md

 ### Preparing Spotify API key and libraries

 Next, you need to download and install libspotify & request an API key from Spotify.
-This can be done on the https://developer.spotify.com/technologies/libspotify/ website or from your OS package provider (Homebrew for OS X for example)
+This can be done on the [libspotify](https://developer.spotify.com/technologies/libspotify/) website or via your OS package provider (Homebrew for OS X for example)

 Generate the key and download the C code version of it.
 Place this in a file called AppKey.h in the